$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Deformation of quadratic differentials

-which commutes with the action of the deck transformation group $\langle q \rangle$ and the numerical data $\num(\log \rs_{\Delta}^{\circ})^{\xi}$ equals $\num(\log\surfo)$ under $h$. \end{proposition} \begin{proof} The data $(g,b,\uk)$ is trivial to check while the tricky part is to show that winding numbers (i.e. index $l_i$) matches.
-This becomes the calculation of winding numbers in the following two situations: \begin{itemize} \item around a loop $\gamma$ in an exponential-type singularity $0$ (HKK's setting) where the quadratic differential is in the form of $e^{z^{-k}}z^{-l} g(z)\diff z^{\otimes2}$ as in \eqref{eq:exp}.
-This gives the grading change in $\log\surfo$. \item around a loop $\gamma$ that contains an $s$-pole of type $(k,l)$ together with $k$ zeroes that are $s$-simple.
-This gives the corresponding grading change in $(\log \rs_{\Delta}^{\circ})^{\xi}$, cf. Figure~\ref{fig:cut}. \end{itemize} The two calculations are shown in Proposition~\ref{pp:1} and Proposition~\ref{pp:2} in the next section.
-As the Lekili-Polishchuk data $\LP_g$ is determined by the winding function, the proposition follows. \end{proof}
+which commutes with the action of the deck transformation group $\langle q \rangle$.
+Moreover, the numerical data $\num\logrsx$ matches $\num(\LS)$ under $h$. \end{theorem} \begin{proof} The data $(g,b,\uk)$ is trivial to check while the tricky part is to show that winding numbers (i.e., index $l_i$) matches.
+This becomes the calculation of winding numbers in the following two situations: \begin{itemize} \item of a loop $\gamma$ around an exponential type singularity, where the local coordinate of the quadratic differential is in the form of $e^{z^{-k}}z^{-l} g(z)\diff z^{\otimes2}$ as in \eqref{eq:exp}.
+This gives the grading change in $\LS$; \item of a loop $\gamma$ that contains an $s$-pole of type $(k,l)$ together with $k$ $s$-simple zeroes.
+This gives the corresponding grading change in $\logrsx$, cf. left picture in Figure~\ref{fig:cut}. \end{itemize} The two calculations are shown in Proposition~\ref{pp:1} and Proposition~\ref{pp:2}, respectively, in the next subsection.
+As the Lekili-Polishchuk data $\LP_g$ is determined by the winding function, the theorem follows. \end{proof}